bodo-ai/PyDough/documentation/functions.md

 ### \_\_call\_\_

-The `__call__` magic method is not supported in PyDough, but calling an object will not throw an error.
-Instead, it internally evaluates to the `CALC` property.
+The `__call__` magic method is not supported in PyDough as it calls PyDough code as if it were a function.

 ```py
 # Not allowed - calls PyDough code as if it were a function